TMJ Pain Treatment

-Temporomandibular Joint Dysfunction, or TMD, is a disorder which has a vast variety of symptoms and causations.
-Symptoms range from popping, clicking, locking of the jaw, reduced mouth opening, headaches, neck pain, ringing in the ears (tinnitus), or a number of related symptoms.
-Regarding causation, there is an exhaustive list, with the most common being trauma (i.e. whiplash), microtrauma (i.e. poor occlusion/bite contributing to grinding), stress (psychological or physical), postural problems, nutrition, or hormonal variations.
 The area of the Temporomandibular Joint, or TMJ, is the area of the face that contributes to chewing, bite (occlusion) and jaw movement.
-Therefore, TMD compromises jaw flexibility and may cause pain at rest or during common movements such as talking, chewing or yawning.
+Therefore, TMJD compromises jaw flexibility and may cause pain at rest or during common movements such as talking, chewing or yawning.

-Dr. Moshiri believes in conservative management of TMD.
+Dr. Moshiri believes in conservative management of TMJD.
 Our treatment philosophy combines two phases of treatment.
 The initial phase incorporates splint therapy, combined with intensive physical medicine modalities (i.e. chiropractor or physical/massage therapists).
-The second phase may involve modification of the patient’s occlusion (bite) via orthodontics or restorative dentistry, or any other necessary treatment depending on the patient’s needs.
-If treatment for your TMD with Dr. Moshiri is not successful, other referrals may be provided.
+The second phase may involve modification of the patient’s occlusion (bite) via orthodontics (with our without jaw or joing surgery), restorative dentistry, or any other necessary treatment depending on the patient’s needs.
+In the rare occasion that treatment for your TMD with Dr. Moshiri is not successful, this is an indication that your bite in not a variable in your TMD symptoms, a thus other referrals may be provided.